nicolas-alexander-weiss/lowcrossing_dehn/README.md

 2. Decrease the group size further by using further obstructions P of the kind:  K(0,1) = K'(0,1) => P(K)=P(K').

 ## COMMENTs:
-The knot 5_2=K5a1 has 0 as a characterizing slope and thus does not need to be considered.
+1. The knot 5_2=K5a1 has 0 as a characterizing slope and thus does not need to be considered.
 So I guess you can remove that knot from your list.
+2. I started a careful computation of the census knots.
+I think we should be able to rather quickly completely classify all census knots with the same 0-surgeries.
+And this computations might serve as a blueprint for what we want to do with the low-crossing knots.
+I will upload that tomorrow or Thursday.
+But the main computational time I still expect in the computations of the Alexander polynomials.